2/19/2025

 Mark Reddick

-Good morning.
+Say good morning.
 Morning.
-I wanted to touch a little bit on some of the commentary around the bookings during the quarter, and maybe if you could spend maybe a little bit of time sort of giving us a picture on sort of how that progressed, either whether it was, whether by monthly or, you know, were there, you know, changes in the demand -post-election, you know, was, you know, were the bookings look different based on client articles?
-Anything that you could sort of share there as to maybe what you were seeing during the fourth quarter and then maybe any thoughts as to maybe how the years begun as far as, you know, client activity would be really helpful?
+Morning.
+I wanted to touch a little bit on some of the commentary around the bookings during the quarter, and maybe if you could spend maybe a little bit of time sort of giving us a picture on sort of how that progressed, either whether it was by monthly or were there changes in the demand pre-post-election?
+Did the bookings look different? based on client articles.
+Anything that you could sort of share there as to maybe what you were seeing during the fourth quarter and then maybe any thoughts as to maybe how the years begun as far as client activity would be really helpful.

 speaker

 Sure, Mark.
 I'll take a stab at that.
-When we looked at our pipeline at the beginning of Q4 and, you know, looking at our pipeline, we had a range of where we thought we would land in total bookings, and the 11 million came short of that.
-And, you know, we had some project delays because there is a little bit, in particular in DNA, there's a little bit of uncertainty in the marketplace.
+When we looked at our pipeline at the beginning of Q4 and looking at our pipeline, we had a range of where we thought we would land in total bookings, and the $11 million came short of that.
+And we had some project delays because there is a little bit, in particular in DNA, there's a little bit of uncertainty in the marketplace.
 I mean, we saw a few clients where we thought they were going to give us bookings in Q4, and they delayed those.
 And so there is, we clearly see some uncertainty in the marketplace.
 You know, what's the driver of that uncertainty?
-I mean, we can guess.
-Is it a pick up in inflation?
+I mean, we can guess, is it a tick up in inflation?
 Is it, you know, political concerns, unknowns?
-But whatever the reason, our clients seem to be, you know, less eager to, you know, give bookings deals immediately.
-They seem to have a longer cycle, sell cycle on that before they let a booking, you know, transpire.
+But whatever the reason, our clients seem to be, you know, less eager to, um, you know, give booking, um, deals immediately.
+They seem to have a longer, uh, cycle, sell cycle on that before they let up, they let, um, a booking, you know, transpire.

 speaker